- EN - Blog

 The NPS (Net Promoter Score) is a customer satisfaction indicator frequently used today.
 It allows you to measure the probability of your customers speaking about you within their social circles.
 As far as metrics go, this one’s quite important!
-The question is: once you have executed an NPS survey, what can concretely be done with the results?
+The question is: once you have executed an NPS survey, what can actually be done with the results?
 What actions can be put into place that will unleash the potential of ambassadors or win back detractors from the brink?

 In the era of “big data,” companies have in their possession plenty of data on every one of their customers and prospects: